forklifters/mobile-ios-sdk-releases/README.md

 #### Identify Users in your App

 Users have to be identified to see flows.
 An `AppcuesUser` must have a unique id, and can have attached custom user attributes.
-You can find recommendations of additional user attributes to track [here](https://docs.appcues.com/article/410-mobile-user-properties-overview)
+You can find recommendations of additional user attributes to track [here](https://docs.appcues.com/article/410-mobile-user-properties-overview).

+You can also watch a video of how to do identify users [here](https://appcues.wistia.com/medias/bdooulc8r1).

 <i>Swift</i>
 ```swift